 - Make sure everyone has their seat belts on and give your full attention to the road.
-Avoid distractions such as cell phones.

-- Slow down.
-Don’t follow other vehicles too closely.
-Sudden stops are difficult on icy roadways.
+- Don’t follow other vehicles too closely.
+Sudden stops are difficult on snowy roadways.

 - Don’t use cruise control when driving in winter weather.

 - Ramps, bridges and overpasses freeze before roadways.

 - Stay in the vehicle and wait for help.
 Do not leave the vehicle to search for assistance unless help is visible within 100 yards (91 meters).
 You can quickly become disoriented and confused in blowing snow.

 - Display a trouble sign to indicate you need help.
 Hang a brightly colored cloth (preferably red) on the radio antenna and raise the hood after snow stops falling.